erpc-io/eRPC/README.md

  * Do we need separate `rx_burst()` and `post_recvs()` functions in Transport?

 ## Long-term TODOs
+ * Enable marking an Rpc object as server-only.
+Such an Rpc object can bypass packet loss detection code in the event loop.
  * Optimize mem-copies using `rte_memcpy`.
  * The first packet size limit should be much smaller than MTU to improve RTT measurement accuracy (e.g., it could be around 256 bytes).
 This will need